0xFireWolf/AppleBCMWLANCompanion/Documentation/Issues.md

 Sharing the Internet to the Wi-Fi adapter *might* not be working properly.

+### Power Management

+Putting your computer to sleep or waking it up might trigger a kernel panic.

 ## \>\> Card Specific Issues

 This section describes issues specific to particular Wi-Fi cards.